jopemachine-playground/code-replacer/README.md

 If you like the idea of code-replacer, how about trying to use vscode plugin?

+If it's annoying to type options every time, this plugin might help you.

 ## How to use

 ### On cli